 A dental bridge closes the gap made by missing teeth.
 It is created by using your natural existing adjacent teeth as anchors, called abutment teeth.
 The artificial teeth are in the middle and are known as the pontics.

-At Kevin Kay DDS Family & Cosmetic Dentistry, pontics can be made from gold, metal alloys, porcelain, or a combination of these.
+At Kevin Kay DDS Comprehensive Family Dentistry, pontics can be made from gold, metal alloys, porcelain, or a combination of these.

 How Do Dental Bridges Work?